1. Voluntary Certification Scheme for Products with Geographical Indication:

 In order to have error-free coordination, mechanisms such as Regular Joint Coordination Committee meetings and Technical Committee meetings are convened to address issues of all the stakeholders.
 A series of sensitization workshops amongst the test facilities, government research institutions, and academia are held periodically

-3. RPAS - Voluntary Certification Scheme for Remotely Piloted Aircraft Systems (Drones):
+3. Certification Scheme for Unmanned Aircraft Sytems (Drones)

 4. National Commission for Protection of Child Rights (NCPCR):